 The Residential Design Code is to help your new home be part of a great neighbourhood.
-Approval from Renewal SA does not constitute Development Approval, which is required from the City of Playford; rather a contractual agreement between landowner and developer that prescribed standards are met to achieve project objectives.
+Approval from Renewal SA does not constitute Development Approval, rather a contractual agreement between landowner and developer that prescribed standards are met to achieve project objectives.